sygmaprotocol/sygma-relayer/README.md

    evm-cli fee-handler change-fee [flags]

 Flags:
-      --fee uint             Fee to be taken when making a deposit (in ETH, decimals are allowed) --fee-handler string   Fee handler contract address -h, --help                 help for change-fee
+      --fee uint             Fee to be taken when making a deposit (in wei) --fee-handler string   Fee handler contract address -h, --help                 help for change-fee
 ```